 I scoured the internet for various recipes and started experimenting to see which would work best for my type of hair.
 (1)

-In this video, I demonstrate the best recipe I tried for curly or wavy hair and it only takes about 10 minutes to make!
+In the video included with the recipe below, I demonstrate the best natural hair gel formulation I tried for curly or wavy hair, and it only takes about 10 minutes to make!

 I would particularly recommend this natural hair gel if you are pregnant or nursing as you don’t want to come into daily contact with the toxins that could potentially harm your baby.

-Do you make your own homemade hair gel?
+Do you make your own homemade, natural hair gel?
 If so, please share your recipe in the comments section!